cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 This factory syntax is flexible, but for our use case the typical format will be: `expr::[function name]("[formula]", [arg0], [arg1], ...)`.
 The `arg0`, `arg1` ... are represented in the formula by `@0`, `@1`,... placeholders.

 !!! warning
     We are playing a slight trick here with the `lumiscale` parameter.
 At the point at which `text2workspace.py` is building these scaling terms the `lumiscale` for the `rateParam` has not yet been created.
-By writing `lumiscale[1]` we are telling RooFit to create this variable with an initial value of 1, and then later this will be re-used by the `rateParam` creation.
+By writing `lumiscale[1]` we are telling RooFit to create this variable with an initial value of 1, and then later this will be reused by the `rateParam` creation.

 A similar option, `--X-nuisance-group-function`, can be used to scale whole groups of nuisances (see [groups of nuisances](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part2/settinguptheanalysis/#groups-of-nuisances)).
 Instead of a regular expression just give the group name instead,